LIISim/LIISim.github.io/_pages/downloads.md

 ### Source code
-The latest source code can be obtained from [GitHub](https://www.github.com/LIISim/LIISim3).
+The latest source code can be obtained from <a href="https://www.github.com/LIISim/LIISim3" target="_blank">GitHub</a>.
 Please see the developer's guide for further instructions on compiling the source code and required libraries.